Where should I plant fennel seeds?

 Yes, you can definitely eat fennel leaves!
 They have a delicate anise flavor and can be used in a variety of dishes.
 Fennel fronds are often used as a garnish or added to salads for a fresh, herbaceous flavor.
 They are also used in soups, stews, and sauces.

 Fennel bolting, or going to seed prematurely, can be frustrating.
-To minimize this, follow these tips:
+To minimize this: